kimkimani/guruspedia/content/articles/prisma-orm-with-nodejs-and-postgresql/index.md

 ![Using Prisma ORM with Node.js and PostgreSQL](/prisma-orm-with-nodejs-and-postgresql/get.jpg)

 Now you can try out other routes for updating and deleting products.

+### Conclusion

+Now, with the new found knowledge, learn [Database Migrations with NestJS and TypeORM](https://guruspedia.com/understanding-database-migrations-with-nestjs-and-typeorm/)?
+TypeORM is an ORM for JavaScript and typescript that simplifies how you interact with a database.
+It has support for NoSQL and SQL-related databases.

 I hope this tutorial was helpful!